 The goal is to offer accessible, pragmatic guidelines for how to approach decisions that involve technology, and to approach them with a focus on public interest, citizen empowerment and civil rights in mind.
 To steer the ship not towards scaling and efficiency but towards empowerment and resilience.

-Aimed at policy makers as well as decision-makers and program leads at foundations and other influential organizations, I hope to offer a solid jumping-off point for how to think about these issues: Which questions to consider, how to factor in power dynamics and governance, etc. In other words, literally everything but the technology itself.
+I hope to offer a solid jumping-off point for how to think about these issues: Which questions to consider, how to factor in power dynamics and governance, etc. In other words, literally everything but the technology itself.

 The idea is to allow those disproportionately influential folks to quickly read this, and help them level up without falling for the avoidable mistakes; after all there are going to be many more advanced challenges worth working on instead.